Growing Cannabis with Osmocote

 * All ppm numbers on this page use the U.S. 500 scale.

-In our Case Study on Cannabis Root Zone pH Monitoring article we talked about using Osmocote and some of the extra things one must consider when deciding to grow cannabis with a time release fertilizer.
-Here we continue the conversation in order to point out some of the other issues one might find themselves experiencing with time release fertilizers.
+In our Case Study on Cannabis Root Zone pH Monitoring article we talked about using Osmocote and some of the extra things to consider when growing cannabis with a time release fertilizer.
+Here we continue the conversation and point out some of the issues when using time release fertilizers.

-But then you realize that when you water your plants you are not measuring the exact amount of water being applied each time.
+Then you realize that when you water your plants you are not measuring the exact amount of water being applied each time.
 So on Monday you maybe applied 1/2 gallon of water, on Wednesday it was more like 1/4 gallon, and on Friday maybe around 1/3 gallon.
 So each of the three waterings will have a different concentration of nutrients in the runoff water.
-This is a really important finding and has to be addressed or you will have problems.
-And maybe where you were pouring the water had the most Osmocote further distorting your runoff test data.
+This is an important finding to be mindful of indoors.
+And maybe where you were pouring the water had the most Osmocote, further distorting your runoff test data.

-Larger plants might not be affected too much over time by these fluctuating ppm values but smaller plants could freak out.
 Consider if you were to apply 1 tablespoon of Osmocote to a small plant in a one gallon pot and then water it with 1 cup of water, the runoff would likely be around 260ppm tds since the soil is fresh and loose and the water runs straight through.
-However, if you have a larger plant that has been growing in a one gallon pot in a peat based medium (which tends to compact over time) for a few months, that same 1 tablespoon + 1 cup of water scenario could produce a runoff of 520ppm because it takes considerably longer for that water to get from the top of the soil and out the pots drain holes.
-Because the Osmocote has more time to sit in the water solution it will shed more nutrients and can increase the nutrient ppm concentration by 100% or more and that’s no good.
+However, if you have a larger plant that has been growing in a one gallon pot in a peat based medium (which tends to compact over time) for a few months, that same 1 tablespoon + 1 cup of water scenario could produce a higher ppm runoff because it takes longer for that water to penetrate the soil and get from the top down and out the drain holes.
+Because the Osmocote has more time to sit in the water it can shed slightly more nutrients and increase the nutrient ppm concentration.

 Another potential issue is that the popular Osmocote pictured above is a 15-9-12.
-A few weeks after you switch to a flowering cycle the plants Nitrogen needs will diminish.
-Not reducing the amount of Nitrogen being applied (since Osmocote is mixed into the soil) can cause a buildup in the soil with nowhere to go, so your plants might begin showing signs of N toxicity, dark green leaves with rust colored blotching and the extra Nitrogen can even delay flowering.
-The resulting increase of salinity in the soil can also lockout Potassium.
-A 15-9-12 fertilizer is fine for the vegetative cycle but not so much for flowering and this Osmocote lacks Calcium so you are going to need to address that as well.
+A few weeks after you switch to a flowering cycle the plants Nitrogen needs diminish.
+Not being able to reduce the amount of Nitrogen can cause a delay in flowering.
+A 15-9-12 fertilizer is fine for the vegetative cycle but not so much for flowering.
+Osmocote only lasts about 4 months, but growing indoors you switch to flowering long before that.
 Click here to see the average nutrient levels of each element that are needed for growing cannabis.

 grow room, grow rooms, grow room setup, grow room lighting, grow room equipment, grow room lighting, grow room environment, grow room security, grow room light, grow room light ballasts, grow room fans, grow room air filters, grow room carbon filters, grow room gardens, grow room gardening, grow room garden, grow room checklist, grow room ventilation, grow room gardening basics, grow room pests, grow room diseases, grow room insects, grow room maintenance, grow room location, grow room electricity, grow room reflectors, grow room nutrients, grow room plants, grow room cannabis, grow room marijuana, grow room papaver somniferum, grow room poppies, grow room poppy, grow room potting soil, grow room hydroponics, grow room faqs, grow room questions, grow room forum, grow room help, grow room soil, grow room seeds, grow room seed storage, grow room cleanliness, grow room propagation, grow room flowering, grow room vegetative growth, grow room air, grow room humidity, grow room temperature, grow room schedule, grow room mylar, grow room panels, grow room plans, building grow rooms, grow room space, grow room containers, grow room timer, grow room Q&A, grow room problems